Platypus Education Group are very excited to continue our Ambassador Program.

 What is an Ambassador?
 Our Ambassadors will become stewards of their local natural environment.
 We will give them the knowledge and the confidence to educate their community and peers about ways to protect the local platypus populations.

 How old are the Ambassadors?
-Ideally we would aim to work with students aged between 8 - 11 for the Junior Ambassadors from Grades 3 - 5.
-PEG is also excited to launch a Senior Ambassadors program for kids aged 12 - 16 (Grades 6 - 10).
-However, PEG will consider an application from any student who is passionate about conservation and the environment.
+Ideally we would aim to work with students aged between 8 - 12 for the Ambassadors (from Grades 3 - 6), however, PEG will consider an application from any student who is passionate about conservation and the environment.

 Do parents need to be involved?
 Sometimes, yes.
 For some activities (e.g. tree planting) we may require a parent or guardian to be present to assist the Ambassadors.
 Advance notice will always be given.

 Is there a fee?
 The cost of being an Ambassador is $100 for the year.
-If you are struggling to cover the cost, please let me know as we may run a sponsorship program – we do not want any child left out due to financial reasons.
+If you are struggling to cover the cost, please let us know as we can run a sponsorship program – we do not want any child left out due to financial reasons.